Nuruzzamancse/tuki-taki-dot-com/README.md

 6. A search option for products has benn included in the system

-⋅⋅*System has an admin panel & admin can
+### System has an admin panel & admin can
-⋅⋅1.
-Add new product, delete or modify existing product information ⋅⋅2.
-See Stock status for each product
+   1.Add new product, delete or modify existing product information 2.See Stock status for each product
-⋅⋅3.
-See the customer wise product buying list and product list that are waiting for shipment.
+   3.See the customer wise product buying list and product list that are waiting for shipment.
-⋅⋅4.
-Can Delete User
+   4.Can Delete User
-⋅⋅5.
-Admin Email:one@gmail.com
+   5.Admin Email:one@gmail.com
-⋅⋅6.
-Admin Pass:123456
+   6.Admin Pass:123456